BeProductiv/eslint-plugin-vue-test-utils/README.md

 ## Supported Rules

-(See rules)[./docs/rules] for a full list of rules enabled by this plugin.
+[See rules](./docs/rules) for a full list of rules enabled by this plugin.

 ## Adding new rules